45 Years Ago: Merle Haggard Hits No. 1 With ‘The Fightin’ Side of Me’

-44 years ago today (March 14, 1970), Merle Haggard scored his ninth No. 1 hit with his single, ‘The Fightin’ Side of Me,’ from his live album of the same name.
+Forty-five years ago today (March 14, 1970), Merle Haggard scored his ninth No. 1 hit with his single “The Fightin’ Side of Me,” from his live album of the same name.

-The ‘Okie From Muskogee’ singer admits he is not very hopeful about the future of the country he one sang about so proudly.
+The “Okie From Muskogee” singer has said in the past that he is not very hopeful about the future of the country he once sang about so proudly.

 “The home front, it is kind of fiddling while Rome burns,” he told CNN.
 “We are in trouble economically.
 I don’t think we can blame it all on one black man.
 I think we spent 50 years getting ourselves in trouble, and it may take a long time to get ourselves out of it.
 It is going to take more years than I got left.”

 Download “The Fightin’ Side of Me” on iTunes.

 Country Stars Who Have Served in the Military